awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_dockerpreconfig.md

 # Preconfigured Docker containers<a name="create_deploy_dockerpreconfig"></a>

-Elastic Beanstalk has a platform version running a Docker container that is preconfigured with the Java EE Glassfish application server software stack\.
+Elastic Beanstalk has a platform branch running a Docker container that is preconfigured with the Java EE GlassFish application server software stack\.
 You can use the preconfigured Docker container to develop and test your application locally and then deploy the application in an Elastic Beanstalk environment that is identical to your local environment\.

-**Note**
+**Notes**
-Elastic Beanstalk also supports platform versions with preconfigured Docker containers for Go and Python\.
-These platform versions are scheduled for retirement\.
+Elastic Beanstalk also supports platform branches with preconfigured Docker containers for Go and Python\.
+These platform branches are scheduled for retirement\.
+All the Preconfigured Docker platform branches use the Amazon Linux AMI operating system \(preceding Amazon Linux 2\)\.
+To migrate your GlassFish application to Amazon Linux 2, use the generic Docker platform and deploy GlassFish and your application code to an Amazon Linux 2 Docker image\.
+For details, see [Deploying a GlassFish application to the Docker platform](docker-glassfish-tutorial.md)\.

 The following section provides a detailed procedure for deploying an application to Elastic Beanstalk using a preconfigured Docker container\.